-- □ Purchase a Compass Card - Register Compass Card
+- Purchase a Compass Card

+- Register Compass Card

+- Link Compass Card and U-Pass at upassbc.translink.ca

 Working in Canada

 Working is a great way to gain Canadian experience while studying at Langara.
 However, students should not expect to work to supplement income and academics should be the priority while studying at Langara.